wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 Need to set:
 #define BSP_FEATURE_FLASH_SUPPORTS_ACCESS_WINDOW          (1)\

-Code Origin and entry point is "0x00010200". app_RA.elf is gnerated under Debug.
+Code Origin and entry point is "0x00010200". app_RA.elf is generated under Debug.

 ### 4) Generate Signature for app V1
 You can derive bair binary file (app_RA.bin) by objcopy command as follows.